ejtaal/mr/README.rst

 and select the index.html or mawrid.html file within the aa, mr, or mh folder for root based (Almanac), alphabetical dictionaries (Mawrid etc) and text based (Mabhath) respectively.
 On smart phones & tablets there are 2 ways you could try to access these books from your SD card:

--	1) Install the free Opera browser (the full one, not the Mini) then go the following url:
-`file://localhost/sdcard <file://localhost/sdcard>`_, then locate the
-"aa" or "mr" folder and click on index.html
+-	1) Install the free Opera browser (the full one, not the Mini) then go the following url: `file://localhost/sdcard <file://localhost/sdcard>`_, then locate the "aa" or "mr" folder and click on index.html

-- or 2) Install the free Astro file manager and navigate to the aa or mr folder that you've extracted from the zip file onto the sdcard.
-Tap the index.html file and it will either open in your default browser or you can choose any of the installed browser to open the file.
+- or 2) Install the free Astro file manager and navigate to the aa, mr or mh folder that you've extracted from the zip file onto the sdcard.
+Tap the index.html or mawrid.html file and it will either open in your default browser or you can choose any of the installed browsers to open the file.
 Once in your browser you can bookmark it for quick access.
 I've found the Dolphin browser to have the best performance, but the Chrome or Firefox browsers should work as well.

 ..
 	Download single dictionaries only